ECLAD: Extracting Concepts with Local Aggregated Descriptors: ECLAD

 Our importance score is directly tied to (A) the spatial regions containing a concept, and (B) the magnitude of the sensitivity of units in the selected layers for different class images.
 The objective of this metric is to better represent the inner workings of a CNN.
-By doing so we avoid three known limitations of TCAV and concept Shapely values.
-First, by relying on (A) we avoid the misscoring of co-occurring concepts, a known limitation of Shapely values.
-Second, by relying on (B) we avoid misscoring concepts which are in a similar general direction when the latent space of a CNN is not zero centered.
+By doing so, we avoid three known limitations of TCAV and concept Shapely values.
+First, by relying on (A) we avoid issues computing the importance score of co-occurring concepts, a known limitation of Shapely values.
+Second, by relying on (B) we avoid issues computing the importance score of concepts which are in a similar general direction when the latent space of a CNN is not zero centered.
 Third, (A) and (B) allow us to give a relative importance to co-occurring concepts by comparing the magnitude of their sensitivities.
 Our importance metric aims to directly reflect these dynamics of CNNs (and their internal activations), which are not captured through either TCAV scores or Shapely values.